PerNilsson360/jstr/README.md

 [{"a":{"b":1,"c":true,"d":"foo"}}]
 ```

-Note that array notation is used and nodes are printed as json.
+Note that array notation is used and nodes sets are printed as json and "/"
+denotes the root object.

 ## Abreviated path expressions
 To retreive subsets of the data path expressions are used.
 They come in two
-flavors.
-Abreviated and non abreviated.
-The follwing shows a simeple usage
+flavors, abreviated and non abreviated.
+The follwing shows a simple usage
-using node names.
+of using node names to select child node sets.

 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/a/b"